Services

 Therapy

 We offer private music therapy sessions for children with disabilities between 0-8 years of age, with many families utilising their NDIS funding.
-These visits typically take place within the home, however there may be flexibility for us to visit your child at their education setting.
+These visits typically take place within the home, however there may be flexibility for us to visit your child at their childcare centre, kindergarten program or primary school classroom.

 Individual Music Therapy